GrivaMax initiated a process of obtaining FDA certification

 • GRIVAMAX LASER CAP 272 PRO.

 272 is not just a name of the model.
-This is mathematically proven, optimal number of laser diodes, which simultaneously affects every square centimeter of the scalp under the helmet and will help to stop hair loss and speed up hair growth.
+This is a mathematically proven optimal number of laser diodes which simultaneously affects every square centimeter of the scalp under the helmet, and will help to stop hair loss and speed up hair growth.

 • GRIVAMAX LASER CAP 148.